 To get these auto-accept/auto-dismiss desired capabilities working with your test script and applications, you should definitely experiment which one works better (and faster) so that application or test script execution doesn’t slow down because of these auto-accept/dismiss capabilities.

 On Android, pop-ups can be automated, since automation is not restricted only to one app at a time.
-The problem, though, might be how to identify the pop-up on screen.
-If a pop-up appears at the launch of your tested app, Appium inspector for example might not be able to bring out the element tree with the information.
+The problem, though, might be how to identify the pop-up on the screen.
+If a pop-up appears at the launch of your tested app, Appium inspector, for example, might not be able to bring out the element tree with the information.
 To solve this, you should use

-Using Image Recognition to Get Rid of System Notification Popups
+Using Image Recognition with Appium to Get Rid of System Alerts

 It’s quite common that these system notification dialogs pop up both on Android and iOS – for various reasons.
 One of the great workaround to get click done instantly on these notification dialogs is to trigger image recognition feature for the execution.
 When a certain visual element or even part of the visual element is shown on the screen, the script will trigger a click on “OK”.
 For example, with the standard Android notification it can be recognized from this visual notification: